lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 **Why KDF ships with its adoption scope.** The `DelegationFactory` and `DelegationContract` are inert on their own: without the Oracle and DSM integration they deliver no security benefit and give operators no migration path.
 Shipping the contracts together with their adoption scope is what actually closes the hot-key risk in this release rather than deferring it.

 **Why a purpose-built own delegation contract rather than reusing an existing solution.** A general-purpose delegation or smart-account framework is far more flexible than this role needs, and that unused flexibility is attack and misconfiguration surface.
-A minimal, non-upgradeable contract instead makes KDF's guarantees structural — admin can never `execute()` or sign, one active delegatee, instant assignment and revocation, irreversible `pause()` — keeping the audited surface small.
+A minimal, non-upgradeable contract instead makes KDF's guarantees structural — admin can never `execute()` or sign, one active delegatee, instant assignment and revocation, irreversible `terminate()` — keeping the audited surface small.

 ### Technical Specification